 But wait…don’t you want the vibrant dyes to stay in your fabrics, thus keeping them bright and pretty?

 Fortunately, there are several natural remedies to help fabric colors stay bright when laundered.
-To keep fabric from fading in the wash, you can use some well-known items from around your house!
+To keep fabric from fading in the wash, follow these simple quilting hacks for using some well-known items from around your house!
 Don’t let those brilliant hues escape your fabrics, especially if you’ve already invested hours into stitching up completed projects, like a garment or quilt.

 Photo via Craft Buds